Kriyszig/yacs/README.md

 ---

 If you have any trouble running the project, you can open an issue or you can contact me [Prateek Nayak] personally using the email id lelouch.cpp@gmail.com
+This implementation of YACS was tested majorly on Linux because it allows us to do stupid stuff fast.

 ---